 wander aren't really lost."
 In the case of those in an

-assisted living environment, they very well may be lost.
+assisted living or senior care home environment, they very well may be lost.

 While I was a police officer I found out about SafetyNet by LoJack for people at risk of wandering.
 It works ! ralph email@example.com

 Great video - the owner of the facility in your interview (Jean?) really seems to know what she is talking about. i know a few facilities that could learn a bit from her!

 Seems like every single day in the news there is another senior out in the streets who got out of their facility or home.
 How does this always happen?

 Try looking over Secure Care Products Wandering resident solutions